What is distributed computing?

 A variety of complex architectures are used in distributed computing, based on resources and required tasks.
 Because distributed computing is scalable, there can be nuanced differences in large networks, but many will fall into one of the following basic categories:

-A client-server network consists of a central server, handling processing and storage duties, with clients functioning as terminals that send and receive messages to/from the server.
+A client-server network consists of a central server, handling processing and storage duties, with clients functioning as terminals that send and receive messages to and from the server.
 The most common example of a client-server network is email.

 In this type of distributed computing network, the first tier is called the presentation tier and is the interface through which an end user sends and receives messages.
-The middle section is called the application tier, middle tier, or logic tier and controls the application’s functionality.
-The final tier is the database servers or file shares, which house the required data used to complete tasks.
+The middle section is called the application tier, middle tier or logic tier and controls the application’s functionality.
+The final tier is the database servers or file shares that house the required data used to complete tasks.
 The most common example of a three-tier system is an e-commerce site.

-Note that there is some degree of crossover between “multitier” or “n-tier” distributed systems and “three-tier” systems, since multitier and n-tier systems are variations on three-tier architecture.
-The main distinction here is that each of the tiers is in a separate physical space and responsible for specialized, localized tasks within the larger computing architecture.
+Note that there is some degree of crossover between “multi-tier” or “n-tier” distributed systems and “three-tier” systems, since multi-tier and n-tier systems are variations on three-tier architecture.
+The main distinction here is that each of the tiers is in a separate physical space and responsible for specialised, localised tasks within the larger computing architecture.

 In this distribution architecture model, peers are equally privileged and equally powerful to handle workloads.
-In this environment, peers, users, or machines are called nodes and do not require centralized coordination between the parties.
-The most famous usage of peer-to-peer networking was the file-sharing application, Napster, which launched in 1999 as a means of sharing music between Internet-capable listeners.
+In this environment, peers, users or machines are called nodes and do not require centralised coordination between the parties.
+The most famous usage of peer-to-peer networking was the file-sharing application Napster, which launched in 1999 as a means of sharing music between internet-capable listeners.

 What are the benefits of distributed computing?

-Distributed computing has a wide variety of benefits, which explains why just about every modern computing process above simple calculations utilizes a distributed computing architecture.
+Distributed computing has a wide variety of benefits, which explains why just about every modern computing process above simple calculations utilises a distributed computing architecture.

 Because of the nature of a distributed system, natural redundancies are inherent in the architecture.
 As nodes might jump in to support computing tasks, those same nodes can contribute to a zero-downtime process by covering for a failed or malfunctioning node.
 In an e-commerce scenario, a healthy server could step in and complete the sale if a shopping cart server failed mid-transaction.

 The single most important benefit of distributed computing systems is the speed at which complex tasks are handled.
-Where otherwise a server might get bogged down in heavy traffic, a distributed system can scale in real time to handle the same tasks with more computing power.
-Essentially, the distributed system can be architected to make workloads standardized by matching needs with resources dynamically.
+Where a server might otherwise get bogged down in heavy traffic, a distributed system can scale in real time to handle the same tasks with more computing power.
+Essentially, the distributed system can be architected to make workloads standardised by matching needs with resources dynamically.

 HPE and distributed computing

-HPE has decades of experience working with global organizations to build modern data management strategies and solutions.
-The HPE portfolio spans on-premises to cloud-enabled, end-to-end intelligent and workload-optimized solutions to help you make sense of your data and unlock business value faster.
+HPE has decades of experience working with global organisations to build modern data management strategies and solutions.
+The HPE portfolio spans on-prem to cloud-enabled, end-to-end intelligent and workload-optimised solutions to help you make sense of your data and unlock business value faster.

-Multi-generational IT environments are complex, not optimized for cost or speed, span various locations, and often require overprovisioning.
-The move to a cloud platform with an innovative compute foundation can unify and modernize data everywhere, from edge to cloud.
-With a cloud operational experience, you’ll gain the needed speed for today’s digital-first world, be able to act on data-first modernization initiatives, as well as have full visibility and control over costs, security, and governance.
+Multi-generational IT environments are complex, not optimised for cost or speed, span various locations and often require overprovisioning.
+The move to a cloud platform with an innovative compute foundation can unify and modernise data everywhere – from edge to cloud.
+With a cloud operational experience, you’ll gain the needed speed for today’s digital-first world, be able to act on data-first modernisation initiatives, as well as have full visibility and control over costs, security and governance.

-Configuring, installing, and operating compute resources is labor- and capital-intensive.
-This cloud service approach from HPE GreenLake offers end-to-end cloud-like simplicity and efficiency, with workload-optimized modules delivered directly to your data center or edge location and installed for you by HPE.
-Your IT staff will be freed to focus on higher-value tasks, and trusted HPE experts will provide proactive and reactive support.
+Configuring, installing and operating compute resources is labor- and capital-intensive.
+This cloud service approach from HPE GreenLake offers end-to-end cloud-like simplicity and efficiency, with workload-optimised modules delivered directly to your data centre or edge location and installed for you by HPE.
+Your IT staff will be free to focus on higher-value tasks and trusted HPE experts will provide proactive and reactive support.